polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - A new variant to the `Response` type in `QueryResponse`
   - `PvqResult = 6 (BoundedVec<u8, MaxPvqResult>)`

-The containing bytes is the SCALE-encoded PVQ results.
+`PvqResult` is a variant type:

+- Ok(Vec<u8>): The successful query result
+- Err(PanicReason): The query panics, the specific panic reason is encoded in the bytes.

 #### Errors

+- `FailedToDecode`: Invalid PVQ program format
+- `WeightLimitExceeded`: The query exceeds the weight limit
+- `Overflow`: The query result is too large to fit into the bounded vec
 - `BadOrigin`
-- `Overflow`
 - `ReanchorFailed`
 - `NotHoldingFees`
 - `Unroutable`